 The Company presently has no long-term debt.
-However, the Company maintains a credit facility with a syndicate of lenders secured by a general security agreement and a general assignment of the Company's Mortgages pursuant to the Credit Agreement.
+However, the Company maintains a credit facility with five Canadian financial institutions secured by a general security agreement and a general assignment of the Company's Mortgages.
 See Item 2.7 "Material Contracts" for further details.